-Answer: Smokers who are more dependent generally benefit from higher doses of NRT.
-Combination NRT (patch + fast-acting product) is recommended for all more-dependent ('heavy') smokers.
-In addition, the use of more than one patch may better manage withdrawal and cravings among more-dependent smokers. $^{8,12-14}$ The use of a second patch may serve as a more feasible method for achieving higher nicotine dose, given it does not require frequent administration, as is the case with the fast-acting products.
-High dose NRT has been found to be well tolerated and safe among more-dependent smokers. $^{6,15,16}$ This should be no surprise as two patches (21mg or 25mg) would deliver similar nicotine concentrations to what a smoker would otherwise get from smoking 40-60 cigarettes per day. $^{7,15,16}$ Such dosing, however, will completely avoid the high levels of nicotine that accompany the inhalation of cigarette smoke.
-As such, the use of a second patch is a strategy that can be safely considered when treating more-dependent smokers.
+Answer: People who are more dependent on tobacco generally benefit from higher doses of NRT.
+Combination NRT (patch plus faster-acting product) is recommended for all people who are more dependent on tobacco.
+In addition, the use of more than one patch may better manage withdrawal and cravings among those who are more dependent.^{8,12-14} The use of a second patch may serve as a more feasible method for achieving higher nicotine dose, given it does not require frequent administration, as is the case with the faster-acting products.
+High-dose NRT has been found to be well tolerated and safe among people who are more dependent on tobacco.^{6,15,16} This should be no surprise as two patches (21mg or 25 mg) would deliver similar nicotine concentrations to what a person would otherwise get from smoking 40 - 60 cigarettes per day.^{7,15,16} Such dosing, however, will completely avoid the high levels of carbon monoxide, tar, and other harmful chemicals that accompany the inhalation of cigarette smoke.
+As such, the use of a second patch is a strategy that can be safely considered when treating people who are more dependent on tobacco.

-Evidence: Research has shown that higher dose patch (42/44 mg) is more effective in managing withdrawal symptoms in highly-dependent smokers compared to a single NRT patch (21/25 mg).6,12-14 While a high-dose approach is safe, there is mixed evidence of superiority of dual patch compared to single patch in the general population of smokers and the limited available evidence suggests effects may be mediated by level of nicotine dependence.
-1,6,8 The Cochrane review which included five high quality randomised trials that report on abstinence rates at 6-months or longer did not find a benefit of 42/44mg patches vs 21/22 mg patch on rates of long-term quitting, although a benefit of 25/21 mg patches was found over 15/14mg patches.
-A review by Mills using the same five studies reported high-dose NRT (>22mg) patch significantly increased 4-week and 6-month quit rates compared to standard NRT dose (<22 mg).6 The differences in these findings relate to the methods used to analyse data and more research is needed to guide practice.
-While using two patches is not a well-established practice in English Local Stop Smoking Services at present, it has been a standard practice in many specialised stop smoking centres internationally including Canada, the United States, and Australia for many years.17-21 The Cochrane review also found a benefit of the higher dose, 4mg, gum vs 2mg gum (RR 1.43, 95% CI 1.12 to 1.83, 5 studies).
-Importantly, results of a subgroup analysis suggest that only smokers who are highly dependent are likely to benefit from the higher dose gum.
+Evidence: Research has shown that higher dose patch (42/44 mg) is more effective in managing withdrawal symptoms in people who are more dependent on tobacco compared to a single NRT patch (21/25 mg).^{6,12-14} While a high-dose approach is safe, there is mixed evidence of superiority of dual patch compared to single patch in the general population and the limited available evidence suggests effects may be mediated by level of nicotine dependence.
+1,6,8 The Cochrane review which includes five high-quality randomised trials that report on abstinence rates at six months or longer did not find a benefit of 42/44 mg patches versus 21/22 mg patch on rates of long-term quitting, although a benefit of 25/21mg patches was found over 15/14mg patches.1 A review by Mills using the same five studies reported high-dose NRT (>22mg) patch significantly increased four-week and six-month quit rates compared to standard NRT dose (<22 mg).6 The differences in these findings relate to the methods used to analyse data and more research is needed to guide practice.
+While using two patches is not a well-established practice in English Local Stop Smoking Services at present, it has been a standard practice in many specialised stop smoking centres in countries such as Canada, the United States and Australia for many years.
+17-21 The Cochrane review also found a benefit of the higher dose 4 mg gum versus 2 mg gum (RR 1.43, 95% CI 1.12 to 1.83, 5 studies).
+Importantly, results of a subgroup analysis suggest that only people who are highly dependent on tobacco are likely to benefit from the higher dose gum.